3le81/python_course/gaming_system/README.md

 My mission was to create PlayMaster, a gaming system that simulates a game of personal choice, packed with features to elevate the gaming experience:

 - **User Profiles:** Users can create profiles, login, and validate passwords.
-- **Game Features:** Creation, pausing, resuming, and viewing past games.
+- **Game Features:** Creation, pausing/resuming, and viewing past games.
 - **Scoring and Ranking:** A system to track scores and rank users.

 ## Project File Structure